Lemon-Chad/jpizza-docs/source/main.md

 ##### Complex Constructors

-Constructors support the same static typing and default arguments as functions, however, they do not return a value.
+Constructors support the same complex features as functions, but constructors do not return a value.

 You can also use generic typing on constructors the same as you would functions.
 To pass in generic types, you would simply append the generic types to the end of the class call in angle brackets.